Georgia Homeowners Insurance Quotes

 Home insurance premiums in Georgia

-Homeowners insurance premiums in Georgia were around $912.00 in February of 2015 when they decreased from $919 in January.
+The average Georgia Home insurance premium in March 2015 was $912.00.
 These values reflect average premiums on new sold policies by HomeInsurance.com.
-A standard policy will cover the structure of the buildings on the property, the contents of the home, liability for the homeowner(s), medical payments and loss of use expenses.
+A standard home insurance policy will cover the structure of the buildings on the property, the contents of the home, liability for the homeowner(s), medical payments and loss of use expenses.

 So what do changes in average Georgia homeowners insurance rates mean for you?
 Home insurance rates are constantly fluctuating, which means you should always be conscious of what you are paying for home and different ways you can save.
 By simply bundling your home and auto policies with one provider you can save you up to 20% on your premium and a home security system can score you a discount up of up to 10%.